 The central hero is Joshua, he is resilient and absolutely loyal to God.
-This is why we say that House Jericho is LOYAL and RESILIENT.
+Jericho represents our school value resilience.

 The people of Jericho were afraid because the Israelites were near.
 They closed the city gates and guarded them.
 No one went into the city and no one came out.

 Then the Lord said to Joshua, “Look, I have given you Jericho, its king, and all its fighting men.
 March around the city with your army once a day for six days.
 Have seven priests carry trumpets made from horns of rams and have them march in front of the Ark, on the seventh day march around the city seven times and have the priests blow the trumpets as they march.
 They will make one long blast on the trumpets.
 When you hear that sound, have all the people give a loud shout.
 Then the walls of the city will fall so the people can go straight into the city.”